This blog may contain affiliate links. Read our disclosure policy for more info.

 Hot tip: If you have time, drive the entire way from Calgary to Jasper, then plan to spend a couple of nights there.
 There are plenty of fun things to do in Jasper in the winter to keep you busy!

-Within the central city area, the Wicked Hostels – Calgary is a good choice for budget travelers.
-The hostel is clean, comfortable, and located in a good area.
-There are cheaper places to stay in Calgary but this place is great value for money.
+Within the central city area, the HI Calgary Hostel is a good choice for budget travelers.
+The hostel is clean, comfortable, and located in a good area in downtown Calgary.
+There are cheaper places to stay in the city, but this place is great value for money.

-If you can spend a bit more the Regency Suites Hotel is perfect.
+If you can spend a bit more the Coast Calgary Downtown Hotel and Suites is perfect.
 The suites have a full kitchen which is perfect for homemade meals which can save you a lot of money.
 The rooms are beautiful, breakfast is included, and they even have a fitness center.
 On top of that, the hotel’s location is perfect.

 For luxury travelers, check out the Sheraton Suites Calgary Eau Claire.
 This hotel overlooks the river valley, comes with an indoor pool (with waterslide), hot tub, fitness center, hair salon, and gift shop.
 Obviously, the rooms are extremely beautiful and the views are spectacular.